-So both Sonos speakers are powerful devices that are quite famous and have thousands of positive reviews and satisfied buyers.
+Both Sonos speakers are powerful devices that are well-known and have thousands of positive reviews and satisfied buyers.
 We’ve tested both and can confirm that Sonos PLAY:3 and PLAY:5 exceed their competitors in the same price ranges.

-Some people regularly have issues with their speakers, and it’s essential for a big company like Sonos to have a reliable, responsive and caring customer care area.
-If buyers fail to find answers in the user’s manual, community forums and YouTube, as a last resort, they always reach out to the support teams.
+Some people regularly have issues with their speakers, and it’s essential for a big company like Sonos to have a reliable, responsive and caring customer care department.
+If buyers fail to find answers in the user manual, community forums and YouTube, as a last resort, they always reach out to the support teams.

 Luckily, Sonos is well-known for having a terrific customer care service.
 I’ve reached out to them a few times and always received professional answers and tips.